huzongxiang/MatDGL/README.md

 <a name="Installation"></a>
 ## Installation

-CrysNet can be installed easily through anaconda!
+MatDGL can be installed easily through anaconda!
 As follows:

-+ Create a new conda environment named "crysnet" by command, then activate environment "crysnet":
++ Create a new conda environment named "matdgl" by command, then activate environment "matdgl":
     ```bash
-    conda create -n crysnet python=3.8
+    conda create -n matdgl python=3.8
-    conda activate crysnet
+    conda activate matdgl
     ```
    It's necessary to create a new conda environment to aviod bugs causing by version conflict.

-+ Configure dependencies of crysnet:
++ Configure dependencies of matdgl:
     ```bash
     conda install -c conda-forge tensorflow-gpu==2.6.0
     ```